 - Reiterate document handling policies – remind workers creating documents of data classification schemes and to encrypt whenever possible for sensitive data.
 When in doubt, encrypt.

-- Remind your work at home staff of your security awareness training (SAT) (if you have a program in place) – there have been lots of reports of phishing and other types of scams going on because bad people are will take advantage of the population when vulnerable.
+- Remind your work-at-home staff of your security awareness training (SAT) (if you have a program in place) – there have been lots of reports of phishing and other types of scams going on because bad people will take advantage of the population when vulnerable.
 Ensure your employees know how to identify these things, whether you have programs in place or not.

-- Data sharing across email – it is always best practice to remind workers that care be taken when sending email with unprotected documents attached – double check who is in the “To” and that appropriate protection is applied to what is being sent
+- Data sharing across email – it is always a best practice to remind workers that care be taken when sending an email with unprotected documents attached – double-check who is in the “To” and that appropriate protection is applied to what is sent.

 - Working in cloud applications – the clogged and slow internet may have some workers pulling documents out of the application to work on locally.
-And for the sake of expedience, some of these documents may be sent through email (see previous comment), shared on a video conferencing application, or remain on the local drive or in a folder, exposed to theft from outsiders.
+And for the sake of expedience, some of these documents may be sent through email (see the previous comment), shared on a Zoom or Teams video conference, or remain on a local drive or in a folder, exposed to theft from outsiders.

 - Ensure your Wifi has a strong password and that your computers have anti-virus software installed – for the unprepared, some workers may be working on their personal laptops or desktops, may not have a VPN, may not have renewed the free anti-virus software installed, because “that will never happen to me”, and may not have created a strong Wifi password when first setting up their internet connection.
 Now might be the time to ask them to change passwords and check licenses on security software.

 - Printing – discourage printing sensitive information on home printers.
 While there isn’t much you can do to prevent this and foster secure printing, discouraging workers from printing sensitive documents locally and encouraging them to work in the applications.
 Besides, it is good for the environment (save a tree).